NorskRegnesentral/ai4artic_snow/README.md

     pip install -r REQUIREMENTS.txt
     wget PUT_MODEL_URL_HERE

-#### Save scihub-credentials to a text file to enable data-download
+#### Save creodias-credentials to a text file to enable data-download
-Create an account at scihub.copernicus.eu (if you dont already have one).
+Create an account at creodias.eu (if you dont already have one).
 Create a new file at the root of this repository named
 ```
-scihub_credentials.txt
+creodias_credentials.txt
 ```
 Make two lines in the text file, the first with your username and the second with your password.